 But if you’re not looking to shell out at least $50,000 to make that happen, then you can always bring the retargeted visitor back to content that’s hosted on your own properties.

-Content retargeting is mostly used to nurture and increase the trust between the visitor and the brand, and doesn’t necessarily have the goal of a direct conversion like so many other retargeting campaigns do.
+Content retargeting is mostly used to nurture and increase the trust between the visitor and the brand.
+It doesn’t necessarily have the goal of a direct conversion like so many other retargeting campaigns do.

 20) Referral Retargeting

 You got your visitor to buy, but the up-sell, cross-sell, or down-sell didn’t do so well.

 What if your visitor knows another person who could benefit from your product or service?
 Wouldn’t you want them to let their friends or network know about you?